 Storm Team (Age 12 - 14)

 Once a student reaches 14 years of age, they can be invited to become an Assistant Instructor.
-Assistant Instructors play such an important role in Choi Kwang Do Schools; helping by running warm-ups and cool downs and assisting the Chief Instructor with specific drills and exercises.
+Assistant Instructors play such an important role in Choi Kwang Do Schools, running warm-ups, cool downs, specific drills and exercises.

 Assistant Instructors run introductory classes for students new to the Art.
 For those looking for a career within Choi Kwang Do, Assistant Instructor is the first step along the instructor path.

 WHAT PEOPLE SAY